 Why has there been an increase in leaseholder charges for Perisher Range resorts?

-The NSW Government requested the Independent Pricing and Regulatory Tribunal (IPART), which sets the price of gas, water and electricity in NSW, to conduct a review of the cost to the state of providing and managing municipal services and facilities within the Perisher Range resorts.
+The NSW Government requested the Independent Pricing and Regulatory Tribunal (IPART), which sets the price of gas, water and electricity in New South Wales, to conduct a review of the cost to the state of providing and managing municipal services and facilities within the Perisher Range resorts.

 This would provide for operating and maintaining existing infrastructure within the Perisher Range resorts as well as new essential capital works for managing water supplies, sewerage, solid waste, roads and amenities.